babylonhealth/ios-playbook/Cookbook/Proposals/FeatureSwitchesRedesign.md

 4. Root.plist should be generated based on the code that declared feature switches.

 For that we can use SwiftSyntax to analyze the content of the files which define feature switches (based on the file naming convetion) and generate entry in the plist for each of them.
-This way we don't have to deal with plist manually and have a single source of thruth for defining feature switches.
+This way we don't have to deal with plist manually and have a single source of truth for defining feature switches.
 The plist will be ignored by git and will be generated as part of build step only in DEBUG configuration, so we don't have to strip it from release builds.

 ## Impact on existing codebase